 Eurocentric art began in Cuba before the twentieth century when Cuban artists emulated European Art, especially Spanish art, and Catholicism.
 The San Alejandro Academy of Havana was founded in 1818 and is the oldest art school in the Caribbean.
 Some outstanding Cuban artists of the first half of the twentieth century are Carlos Enríquez (1900-1957), Mario Carreño (1913-1999), a Cuban-born Chilean artist (b1913, lived in Chile), and René Portocarrero (1912-1985).
 Many American artists worked in Cuba, including Alice Neal, who married Carlos Enríquez.
 Following the revolution, Fidel Castro and Che Guevara established Las Escuelas Nacionales de Arte to include indigenous Taíno art, African art, and new Cuban ideas in art.
-The architecture and among the most outstanding architectural achievements of the Cuban Revolution.
+The architecture and environmental concept for this school were to be like an African village.
+Historians consider the buildings of Las Escuelas Nacionales de Arte to be among the most outstanding architectural achievements of the Cuban Revolution.

 Afro-Cuban religion has informed the work of many artists.
-For example, Belkis Ayón (1967-1999) made prints of allegories from the forementioned Abakuá, a secret, all-male AfroCuban mystical society.
+For example, Belkis Ayón (1967-1999) made prints of allegories from the forementioned Abakuá, a secret, all-male Afro-Cuban mystical society.
 Manuel Mendive (b.
 1944) was born into a Santería-practicing family.
 He is one of Cuba's best artists and he imbues his work with Santería symbols and meanings.
 He is a Santería priest, as well.
-Wifredo Lam (1902-1982) was among the first and was the most dominant Cuban artist to blend Western art and AfroCuban imagery.
+Wifredo Lam (1902-1982) was among the first and was the most dominant Cuban artist to blend Western art and Afro-Cuban imagery.
 He augmented this imagery with symbols of slave labor, such as tobacco, banana, and sugarcane.
 Lam's father was Chinese, and his mother was African and European.
 He experienced Santería, Palo Monte and Abakuá as a child.
 Such practices were widespread in Cuba.
 Lam studied painting at the Escuela de Bellas Artes in Havana, and then in Madrid, Spain.
 He gained renown as a Surrealist in Europe over eighteen years before returning to Cuba in 1941.
 On the trip home with André Breton, he visited Martinique, where he met Aimé Césaire, whose ideas on Negritude affected him deeply.
 Lam was conscious of the African tradition and spirit throughout the Caribbean.
 He and Breton also traveled to Puerto Rico and the Dominican Republic in 1941.
 In 1946, he and Breton traveled to Haiti, where Lam enriched his imagery with Vodun.
-Lam was an enormous influence on art in the Caribbean, infusing African imagery into

-European modernism to expand world art into a broader vision.
+Lam was an enormous influence on art in the Caribbean, infusing African imagery into European modernism to expand world art into a broader vision.